fl0wstate/printf/README.md

 # Run the program 👣
-* Below are some of the functionality and use cases of our custom `_printf()` All right lets dive in and have fun while at it.
+* Below are some of the functionality and use cases of our custom `_printf()` All right lets dive in and have fun while at it..
 * Have included a `run.sh` file on the repo under the test folder to run the program and also use the `_printf` functionality.
 * For Window users you will have to use the following command to compile the code to have an executable file.
        ```